blsouthcott/top-tracks-hub/README.md

 # scrape-top-tracks
-Discover new music effortlessly with Scrape Top Tracks.
+Discover new music effortlessly with Music Recommendations Playlist Manager.
 This application curates song recommendations from reputable music review sites and integrates seamlessly with your Spotify playlist.

 ## Visit the app [here](https://top-tracks-a3b9b29d489d.herokuapp.com/)!